Studentenverbindung: Couleur

-Visually, the most discerning characteristic of many Studentenverbindungen is the so-called Couleur, which can consist of anything from a small part of ribbon worn over the belt, to elaborate uniforms with riding boots, sabers, and colorful cavalry jackets, depending on circumstances and tradition.
-Most commonly, a thin sash displaying (usually) three distinctive colors is worn in everyday life, this is called Band.
-Although this display was common in the past (Wilhelmine Period) it is not as common at German universities anymore.
+Visually, the most discerning characteristic of many Studentenverbindungen is the so-called Couleur, which can consist of anything from a small piece of ribbon worn over the belt to elaborate uniforms with riding boots, sabers, and colorful cavalry jackets, depending on circumstances and tradition.
+Most commonly, a thin sash displaying (usually) three distinctive colors is worn in everyday life; this is called Band.
+Although this display was common in the past (Wilhelmine period), it is not as common at German universities anymore.

-Color-wearing ("farbentragend") Studentenverbindungen are those whose members that wear a Band a headwear with their fraternities colors.
+Color-wearing ("farbentragend") Studentenverbindungen are those whose members wear a Band and headwear with their fraternity's colors.
 Many Burschenschaften wear the color combination Black-Red-Gold as a historical symbol for German unity.
 These colors were first worn by the Urburschenschaft in 1815.

-There are also color-carrying or -bearing ("farbenführend") Verbindungen, while their members do not wear a sash their colors are often represented in their uniforms and other Couleur, like flags.
+There are also color-carrying or -bearing ("farbenführend") Verbindungen: while their members do not wear a sash, their colors are often represented in their uniforms and other Couleur, like flags.

 Another visual hallmark is the Zirkel, a monogram containing the fraternity's initials and the letters v, c, and f for the Latin words vivat, crescat, floreat ('live, grow, flourish') or vivat circulus fratrum ('long live the circle of brothers').
+The Zirkel is followed by an exclamation mark.
 In fraternity documents, members sign their names with a Zirkel after their signature.
+Today, Zirkel are often worn on the caps of new members.